Photon: Federated LLM Pre-Training: Abstract

 \section{Abstract}

 Scaling large language models (LLMs) demands extensive data and computing resources, which are traditionally constrained to data centers by the high-bandwidth requirements of distributed training.
-Low-bandwidth methods like federated learning (FL) could enable collaborative training of larger models across weakly-connected GPUs if they can effectively be used for pre-training.
-To achieve this, we introduce \systemx, the first complete system for federated end-to-end LLM training, leveraging cross-silo FL for global-scale training with minimal communication overheads.
-Using \systemx, we train the first federated family of decoder-only LLMs from scratch.
-We show that: (1) \systemx can train model sizes up to $7$B in a federated fashion while reaching an even better perplexity than centralized pre-training; (2) \systemx model training time decreases with available compute, achieving a similar compute-time trade-off to centralized; and (3) \systemx outperforms the wall-time of baseline distributed training methods by $35\%$ via communicating $64\times$–$512\times$ less.
+Low-bandwidth methods like federated learning (FL) could enable collaborative training of larger models across weakly connected GPUs or weakly connected clusters of GPUs if they can effectively be used for pre-training.
+Building robust low-bandwidth training systems can: (a) significantly reduce communication infrastructure costs, (b) minimize the impact of hardware failures, (c) widen the pool of usable GPUs, (d) enable collaborative training over the internet, and (e) allow dynamic compute sourcing based on factors like electricity prices.
+Such advancements would lessen the dependence on specialized data centers, making large-scale AI training more accessible, cost-effective, and adaptable to real-time demands.
+To achieve this, we introduce \photon, the first complete system for federated end-to-end LLM training, leveraging cross-silo FL for global-scale training with minimal communication overheads.
+Using \photon, we train the first federated family of decoder-only LLMs from scratch.
+We show that: (1) \photon can train model sizes up to $7$B in a federated fashion while reaching an even better perplexity than centralized pre-training; (2) \photon model training time decreases with available compute, achieving a similar compute-time trade-off to centralized; and (3) \photon outperforms the wall-time of baseline distributed training methods by $35\%$ via communicating $64\times$–$512\times$ less.
 Our proposal is robust to data heterogeneity and converges twice as fast as previous methods like DiLoCo.
-This surprising data efficiency stems from a unique approach combining small client batch sizes with extremely high learning rates, enabled by federated averaging's robustness to hyperparameters. \systemx thus represents the first economical system for global internet-wide LLM pre-training. \looseness=-1
+This surprising data efficiency stems from a unique approach combining small client batch sizes with extremely high learning rates, enabled by federated averaging's robustness to hyperparameters. \photon thus represents the first economical system for global internet-wide LLM pre-training. \looseness=-1